fluxrate/idea_dump/README.md

 ## Long-Distance Penetrative Sensing (physics)
 Extend [this work](http://rfpose.csail.mit.edu/) using ultra-wideband radio pulses, an array of a few thousand 3D printed UWB antennas and a phased-array scanning beam.
 You should be able to penetratively scan an entire building to a resolution of one cm or so.
 Sweet dreams, citizen.

+## Random

+Thinking about evolution for AI design...

+Interplay between genetic recombination and base pair mutation is quite interesting I think.

+genes are optimized to span the space of useful environmental adaptation (population has to adapt quickly to environment change)

+mutations are mainly selected for on expressed genes (if it's not expressed then survival of the fittest doesn't apply)

+so there's a slow adaptation (base pair mutation) guided by a fast one (gene selection)

+maybe this makes natural evolution much faster?

+maybe some basic errors in bio understanding but I do think there's probably a way to do really good AI evolution much more quickly than people think. maybe easier to just figure ai out manually at this point.